 - Practice Management (PcM)

-Notice how I am front loading what many test takers have called the hardest three exams first.
+Notice how I am front loading what many test takers have called the hardest three exams.
 I did this for two reasons.
-First, I wanted to consume the most practical knowledge first.
+First, I wanted to consume the most practical knowledge as soon as possible.
 Second, I figured why be scared of an exam division and push it to the back?
-Why not get it out of the way first and make the second half of my studying a breeze in comparison.
+Why not get it out of the way and make the second half of my studying a breeze in comparison.
 I knew this would greatly improve my chances of completing my exams faster, and with less stress and more joy.

 “How Long Should I Study for Each Exam?”